Home Types of Contracts Nursing Agency Contract

 Key Terms

-• Clean Claim: A claim obtained by an insurance payer is free from mistakes and processed quickly.
+• Clean Claim: A clean claim is a claim obtained by an insurance payer that is free from mistakes and processed quickly.
 Moreover, clean claims are a significant boon to medical service providers, as they lower turnaround time for the reimbursement approach and lower the need for time-consuming appeals approaches.
 Many providers present their claims to third parties, like clearinghouses, that train in making clean claims.

 • Centers For Medicare And Medicaid Services (CMS): A national agency that controls and supervises healthcare coverage through Medicaid and Medicare.
 In addition, CMS directly impacts the healthcare of around 100 million Americans, which is increasing daily.